Pamela Wildermuth

 Pamela works from photographs so you must get your photos to her ASAP.
 You may e-mail them to her or send her prints via ground mail (see Contact Info page).
 If you e-mail them to her, please send the full-sized original files (do not reduce them as some e-mail programs offer), so she can generate a sharp, detailed print from which to work.

-If you have questions or could use some helpful hints for getting good photos, Pamela will be happy to help via e-mail (info@pamelawildermuth.com) or phone (661.821.1521).
+If you have questions or could use some helpful hints for getting good photos, Pamela will be happy to help via e-mail (contact@pamelawildermuth.com) or phone (home 661.821.1521 iPhone or text 661.972.2777).
 A good rule of thumb is to take your photos in good sunlight.
 Don't worry about background.
 Take photos from the withers and elbow forward, from several different views and angles.
 Send your favorite/s to Pamela.

 Please include the following with your photo/s: